smitbarmase/site/src/pages/index.md

-# This is the best note
+# This is the best note test

 I'm writing this in astro.
 It's so cool!